Less-Toxic 🦷 Toothpaste, Toothbrushes, & Floss

 Instead of that aspartame tasting tooth polish, you can ask for plain pumice.
 Doesn’t taste like anything and is the same stuff without added flavor or color.
 Or, the polisher tool can still work with just water.
 That’s what I do for my kids, because they don’t like the taste of the paste and I don’t like the ingredients.

-Please “like” my Facebook page here, and check out new and additional posts:
+Please follow my Facebook page here to see new posts:

 https://m.facebook.com/CleanGreenToxicantFree/